As brands worldwide continue to rely on social media to reach their target audience, there is an increasing need for social media managers.

 8. Build Your Client Portfolio

-Once you win a few clients, you want to build a portfolio highlighting your work so that you can then share with other prospective clients.
+Once you win a few clients, you want to build a portfolio highlighting your work so you can share it with other prospective clients.

-Gaining new clients as a social media manager relies heavily on being able to show what you are able to do and how your services can benefit a company.
+Gaining new clients as a social media manager relies heavily on showing what you can do and how your services can benefit a company.